Vegan Sugar Cookies

 Preheat your oven to 180°C/350°F (160°C/325°F if using a fan or convection oven).
 Line a baking sheet with baking paper.

-In a large bowl, mix together the vegan butter and sugar until combined.
+In a large bowl, mix together the vegan margarine and sugar until combined.
 Add the vanilla and mix again.

 Add in the flour, baking soda and soy milk.
 Mix everything together with your spoon and when it starts to stick, use your hands to form a dough.
 It may feel a bit crumbly at this point but don't worry as it will hold together once chilled.